-9.10 The High Performance Computing Virtual Laboratory (HPCVL) Scholarship
+9.11 The High Performance Computing Virtual Laboratory (HPCVL) Scholarship

 The Sun Microsystems of Canada Scholarship in Computational Science was developed to encourage research in the broad areas of computational science, computational engineering, computational social science, computational humanities and computational medicine.

-Applicants must be enrolled in an accredited postgraduate degree programme at Carleton University, University of Ottawa, Queen's University or the Royal Military College of Canada.
-Deadlines for competitions will be posted on the HPCVL website www.hpcvl.org.
+Applicants must be enrolled in an accredited post-graduate degree programme at Carleton University, University of Ottawa, Queen's University or the Royal Military College of Canada.
+Deadlines for competitions will be posted on the HPCVL website.